-(State or other jurisdiction of
+(State or other jurisdiction of incorporation or organization)

-nicorporation or organization) identification (No.) 5430 LBJ Freew Dallas, Texas (Address of principal 75240-2697 Registrant's telephone number, inc , ndicate by check mark whether the Registrant (1) has filed all reports requir luring the preceding 12 months and (2) has been subject to such filing require ndicate by check mark whether the registrant has submitted electronically a equired to be submitted and posted pursuant to Rule 405 of Regulation S-T of egistrant was required to submit and post such files).
-Yes $oxtimes$ No $oxtimes$ • • • • • ndicate by check mark whether the Registrant is a large accelerated filer, an as defined in Rule 12b-2 of the Securities Exchange Act of 1934). accelerated filer, a non-accelerated filer or a smaller reporting company arge accelerated filer \Box Accelerated filer Non-accelerated filer 🗆 Smaller reporting company \Box ndicate by check mark whether the Registrant is a shell company (as defined l in Rule 12b-2 of the Act).
-Yes □ No ⊠ Number of shares of the Registrant's common stock outstanding on July 31, 2 2012: 115,906,598.
+5430 LBJ Freeway, Suite 1700 Dallas, Texas 75240-2697 (Address of principal executive offices)

+Registrant's telephone number, including area code: (972) 233-1700

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes  No 🗆

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).

+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company Indicate by check mark w hether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵 Number of shares of the R egistrant's common stock outstanding on October 31, 2012: 115,906,598.

+76-0294959 (IRS Employer Identification No.)

+KRONOS WORLDWIDE, INC. AND SUBSIDIARIES